Spring is sprung, the grass is riz…(Anonymous)

 Peppermint: may help with sinus congestion, sneezing, and headaches. *If you don’t like the strong scent of peppermint, you can try the milder smelling Spearmint.

 Eucalyptus: considered the big guns when it comes to dealings with the symptoms of allergies.
 I prefer to use Eucalyptus Radiata, which has a softer scent, (it doesn’t smell as harsh as the Globulus variety) I also like the Eucalyptus var.
 Dives which has a light peppermint smell.

 Rosemary: If you don’t like the scent of Eucalyptus, you can substitute Rosemary, which has a lighter more herbal scent.
 Rosemary (ct cineole) essential oil which may help to reduce sinus congestion.

-These oils are not appropriate for topical use for infants, pregnant & nursing mothers, or if you are epileptic; Don’t apply on the face or under the nose of children under 6 years old.
+***These oils are not appropriate for topical use for infants, pregnant & nursing mothers, or if have a medical condition; Don’t apply on the face or under the nose of children under 6 years old.
 Use appropriate amounts & varieties when diffusing for ages 4 & up; also use caution if you take medication.

-My Blog is for information only & is replace Medical Advice… Essential Oils are not for ingestion & should always be diluted before topical use.
+My Blog is for information only & is NOT a replacement for Medical Advice… Essential Oils are not for ingestion & should always be diluted before topical use.

-- Photos on my blog: http://www.canstockphoto.com or from my own personal photo collection- CP
+Photos on my blog: www.canstockphoto.com or from my own personal photo collection